Skip to content

 Cradle to Cradle

-The cradle-to-cradle concept aims to use the intelligence of natural systems to develop new products in order to enable the peaceful coexistence of the economy and nature.
-Corresponding products are either used as nutrients in Biological cycles recycled or permanently stored as "technical nutrients" in technical circuits held.
+The cradle-to-cradle concept aims to use the intelligence of natural systems to develop new products, enabling the peaceful coexistence of the economy and nature.
+Corresponding products are either used as nutrients in biological cycles recycled or permanently incorporated as "technical nutrients" in technical circuits held.

 Sustainability technical terms with D